erebe/personal-server/README.md

 @ 10800 IN MX 10 spool.mail.gandi.net.
 @ 10800 IN MX 50 fb.mail.gandi.net.
 ```
-In my setup I add my registrar smtp server as a safety net in case my server is down.
-Fetchmail is configured to retrieve from it any emails it may have recieved for me.
+In my setup I add my registrar SMTP server as a safety net in case my server is down.
+Fetchmail is configured to retrieve from it any emails it may have received for me.

-Next step is to create valid TLS certificat for both:
+Next step is to create a valid TLS certificate for both:
 * Postfix as we want to support STARTTLS/SSL
-* Dovecot, I only allow IMAPs and don't want self-signed certificat warning pop-ups
+* Dovecot, I only allow IMAPs and don't want self-signed certificate warning pop-ups

-For that we simply use kubernetes cert-manager and create a Certificate resource
+For that we simply use Kubernetes cert-manager and create a Certificate resource

 ```yaml
 apiVersion: cert-manager.io/v1